 “Why would I ever attend an online-only conference?”

 Let’s be real with one another or, at least, ourselves for a moment.
-How many of us likely thought and said those very words, if not something similar, prior to COVID-19?
+How many of us likely thought and said those words, if not something similar, before COVID-19?

 Upping the ante, none of us certainly thought or ever imagined a completely virtual domain conference some eight to nine months later that would forever transform the landscape of the conference experience.

 As Harold Arlen penned, “Toto, I have a feeling we’re not in Kansas anymore.”
-And so it goes with the industry’s leading domain conference, we’re in uncharted waters in terms of what is next for the conference experience, especially NamesCon.
+And so it goes with the industry’s leading domain conference.
+We’re in uncharted waters regarding what is next for the conference experience, especially NamesCon.

 So many questions to answer as the future fast approaches.
 Will the conference experience go back to being in-person only?

 I sure hope not.
-Or just just maybe, all domaining conferences will simply opt for this new virtual-only trend and experience, right?
-I certainly hope this isn’t the case either.
+Or just maybe, all domaining conferences will opt for this new virtual-only trend and experience, right?
+I certainly hope this isn’t the case, either.

-However, what I do believe is this space, place, and moment in time is truly a watershed moment for the domain industry.
+However, I believe this space, place, and moment in time is truly a watershed moment for the domain industry.
 Why?

-First, domain conferences and events have long followed the traditional model that most did prior to having met their match, a total knockout by COVID-19.
+First, domain conferences and events have long followed the traditional model that most did before meeting their match, a total knockout by COVID-19.

-The traditional conference scene is quite expensive and doesn’t necessarily translate nor promote global growth like that of a virtual conference.
+The traditional conference scene is quite expensive and doesn’t necessarily translate or promote global growth like a virtual conference.
 In my humble opinion, a traditional conference can be viewed by some as catering to only the top performers in an industry.

 - Time away from work, especially if you’re in an hourly or contractor role